 - Artificial intelligence and structure of the provided information;

 - The influence of Artificial Intelligence on the labor market;

 - Fake news, critical thinking and rating the information for career development;

 - Ability to order goods or services over the Internet;

 - The violence of information and digital wellbeing;

-– Six short digital training videos that illustrate each Training Module;
+– Seven short digital training videos that illustrate each Training Module;

-– Learning Management System (LMS) consisting of the six Training Modules, the six videos and many other related resources including self-assessment tests.
+– Learning Management System (LMS) consisting of the seven Training Modules, the seven videos and many other related resources including self-assessment tests.
 The LMS could be used primarily for self-study, but it can be used for guided training too.